rizzel/cryptmount_iscsi/Readme.md

 #### Configuring the cryptmount_iscsi.py config

+The configuration file is located in `~/.raid.conf`.
+It is created if it does not exist.
-The configuration file is divided into the following sections:
+It is divided into the following sections:

 ##### base